Houttuynia Yu Xing Cao Fishy Smelling Herb Cut 1 lb – Nuherbs

 - Throat comfort support

-- General immune wellness support as part of a balanced routine
+- General wellness support

-How to Use Yu Xing Cao
+How To Prepare Yu Xing Cao Tea

 The “best” method depends on the form you bought and your routine.
 Use the simplest method you’ll actually stick with.

-Option 1: Tea / Infusion (best for cut herb)
+: Tea / Infusion (best for cut herb)

 - Starter ratio: 1 tablespoon dried herb per 1 cup hot water